 The artists formerly known as Lady Antebellum upset some fans while drawing praise from others with its June 11 decision to shorten its name to Lady A. Per a statement from the band, the name change happened because Antebellum means "occurring or existing before a particular war, especially the Civil War," causing concerns about racial insensitivity.

-However, as Amy X. Wang and Ethan Millman reported for Rolling Stone, this decision initially angered the original Lady A, a Seattle-based blues singer named Anita White.
+However, as Amy X. Wang and Ethan Millman reported for Rolling Stone, this decision caught flak from the original Lady A, a Seattle-based blues singer named Anita White.

 "This is my life.
 Lady A is my brand, I've used it for over 20 years, and I'm proud of what I've done," White told Rolling Stone.
 "This is too much right now.
 They're using the name because of a Black Lives Matter incident that, for them, is just a moment in time.
 If it mattered, it would have mattered to them before.
 It shouldn't have taken George Floyd to die for them to realize that their name had a slave reference to it."

 Both sides seemed to have found common ground following a June 15 Zoom chat involving the country group Lady A and the soul singer Lady A.